novaescaa/pdsnd_github/README.md

 chicago.csv
 new_york_city.csv
 washington.csv
+The python code to analyze the data is in the bikeshare_2.py file

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.